anistarafdar/xen/README.md

 ## Getting Started

-Install libedit-dev for the editline libraries on Unix systems.
+Install libedit-dev for the editline libraries on Unix systems, then build with a C99 compliant compiler, such as gcc or clang.

 On **Unix**